Soron007/Creating-Spotify-Playlist-using-Terraform/README.md

-'ve Automated Spotify Playlist Creation with Terraform! 🎶
+I've Automated Spotify Playlist Creation with Terraform! 🎶

 I'm thrilled to share a recent project where I combined my passion for music with infrastructure as code.
 Using Terraform and the Spotify Provider, I automated the creation of Spotify playlists! 🎧